SWIRLS_

 })

-The CLI reads swirls.config.ts to determine which project all commands apply to.
-You can also run swirls config as an alias.
+The CLI reads swirls.config.ts to determine which project all commands apply to. swirls config is an alias for swirls configure.

 Write .swirls files

-Write your graph definitions in .swirls files.
+Write your workflow definitions in .swirls files.
 See the Swirls Language reference for syntax and available node types.
+Use swirls doctor to validate your files:

 Generate TypeScript types